A research by Dhani Irwanto, 26 September 2015

 Observing and comparing Ptolemy’s and Martellus’ maps, we can clearly see that there were confusions in mapping the Indian Peninsula.
 Ptolemy describes it in two major regions, India Intra Gangem – where there are Laricæ, Ariasa and Lymirca – in the west that does not show a major protruding peninsula, and India Extra Gangem – where there is Aurrea Chersonesus – in the east that shows a major protruding peninsula.
 He maps Indus and Ganges rivers on the west and east of India Intra Gangem, respectively, and Magnus Sinus and Cattigara on the further east.
 Martellus adds another peninsula on the east – where there is Cattigara – based on Ptolemy’s data, and keeps the others similar to Ptolemy’s.
 This peninsula is supposedly the Malay Peninsula so that the Indian Peninsula should be the Ptolemy’s India Extra Gangem.
 Maps thereafter by Cantino, Caveri, Waldseemüller, Fries and Apian confirm this.

-The Mela, Cantino and Caveri’s map show two separate islands depicting Sri Lanka (“Solis”, “Seillam”) and Taprobana.
+The Mela and Caveri’s map show two separate islands depicting Sri Lanka (“Solis”, “Seillam”) and Taprobana.
 The Ptolemy’s map show Barusæ, which is the present day Barus where it is located in Sumatera, and Taprobana separately.
-The Waldseemüller, Fries and Apian’s maps show Sri Lanka (“Seillam”, “Seyla”) and Sumatera (“Iava Minor”), beside Taprobana which is situated further west.
+The Behaim, Waldseemüller, Fries and Apian’s maps show Sri Lanka (“Seilan”, “Seillam”, “Seyla”) and Sumatera (“Jaba Minor”, “Iava Minor”), beside Taprobana which is situated further west.
 These become indications that Taprobrana is not Sri Lanka nor Sumatera, and raise a presumption that it deliberately put on the wrong place or floated its location to make it a secrecy.
-It is allegedly that sailors tried to find Taprobana using Ptolemy’s and Ptolemy based maps could not find it in the location but then sailed further, at the end they found Sumatera and assumed it as Taprobana.
+It is allegedly that sailors tried to find Taprobana using Ptolemy based maps could not find it in the location but then sailed further, at the end they found Sumatera and assumed it as Taprobana.
+In spite of those, Taprobana is shown in the extreme southeast corner (Southeast Asia) on the Cresques’ Catalan Atlas (“Trapobana”), and in the Indian Ocean northeast of Java (“Argeria”) and Sumatera (“Crisa”) on the map of Walsperger (“Tapbana”). .

-Abraham Ortelius’ map is the first modern atlas that includes almost the major islands and places in the Greater India.
-In addition to showing Sri Lanka (“Zeilan”) and Sumatera (“Sumatra”), Taprobana disappears, and Kalimantan (“Burneo”) and other islands in the archipelago are added.
+Sri Lanka (“Zeilan”) and Sumatera (“Sumatra”) appear on the Ortelius’ map, but Taprobana disappears, and Kalimantan (“Burneo”) and other islands in the archipelago are added.
 Thus, it shows the incredibly improved knowledge of the cartographers in that time.
-A presumption raise that the knowledge of the archipelago have been understood since that time, and the cartographers should have found out that Taprobana is actually Kalimantan, making it disappeared from the maps.
+A presumption raise that the knowledge of the archipelago have been understood since that time, and the cartographers should have found out that Taprobana is actually Kalimantan, making it disappear from the maps.

 Geographic Conditions of Taprobana